Yucuquimi de Ocampo: Community life

 Yucuquimi de Ocampo is an agricultural community.
 Many of the town's inhabitants plant corn when the rainy season starts in late May or early June.
 While a few people have had their fields plowed by a tractor in recent years, the majority still make their own plows and use working animals.
 The corn is harvested in November and the dried corn stalks are used as feed for the animals.
 After the corn is harvested, it is stored in large sacks and used to make masa for tortillas.

 Arts and culture

 Many of Yucuquimi de Ocampo's inhabitants are skilled artisans, specializing in making articles out of dried palm leaves (see Basket weaving).
 The people commonly make such things as floor mats, baskets, hats, ropes, fire fans and toys.

 Recreation

 Basketball has become very popular among the youth of Yucuquimi de Ocampo in recent years.
 As a result, there are many public basketball courts around town.
 The local schools even form basketball teams and play against other schools in the area.

 Infrastructure

 Yucuquimi de Ocampo is mostly made up of dirt roads.
 There is only one paved road that connects it with other small towns nearby; San Andrés Yutatío to the North and San Marcos de Garzón to the West.
-The paved rode passes through the Buenos Aires neighborhood.
+The paved road passes through the Buenos Aires neighborhood.